6 Things You Can Do To Save Money in Your Small Business

 I was like “whaaaatt the actual, you have got to be kidding me”!

 But, we shopped around and ended up getting half our original premium.
 We even ended up with a type of Cyber care cover we previously didn’t have, which for our type of business was great to add.

-And don’t wait until they’re going to put yours up – because we could have already been saving over half our premium per month.
+I encourage you not to wait until they’re going to put your costs up – because we could have already been saving over half our premium per month.

 Just remember to read the policy details and actually check your policy will be swapping like for like etc.

 Check your Ad, Marketing, SEO, Website Maintenance, Website Security spends: